 Shortly after I graduated from college, I started working with Mike Costanzo at his recording studio in midtown Manhattan, MPC Productions.
 Mike, a very talented producer, engineer and musician, is a very good friend of mine from high school, and it was great to be working with him at his studio.
 I learned a lot, especially about house music, which I had never heard of before working at MPC.
 I thought, “We are in an apartment building in the city and there was no house so why is this called house music?”

-One of the reasons that I like working at commercial recording studios is that they all provide a staff assistant engineer who knows not only how to use all of the equipment, but also knows if anything is broken or if there are any “1 is 7″ types of technical things going on that only someone on staff would know about.
-Some of the studios I’ve worked at in recent years with great, very helpful assistants (and/or owners) include:
+One of the reasons that I like working at commercial recording studios is that they all provide a staff assistant engineer who knows not only how to use all of the equipment, but also knows if anything is broken or if there are any “1 is 7” types of technical things going on that only someone on staff would know about.
+Some of the studios I’ve worked at in recent years (many have since closed or became another company) with great, very helpful assistants (and/or owners) include:

 - Avatar Studios